theramiyer/blog/_drafts/on-sabarimala.md

 ### On the "blasphemous" incident

 So I came across an accusation on a woman throwing a used sanitary pad in the temple premises.
 If it did really happen, it was uncivilised of her to do that, apart from the action being completely uncalled for.
 If at all she were trying to make a point---which I don't think was anything healthy---her action only worsened the situation.
-And I have zero respect for this woman, whoever it was, if there was one: You wouldn't do it even in your own room, but you did it in a place of congregation.
-You don't deserve to be part of a civilised society.
+And I have zero respect for this woman, whoever it was, if there was one: She wouldn't do it even in her own room, but she did it in a place of congregation.
+She doesn't deserve to be part of a civilised society.

 ### On speed and efficiency

 Every group is as fast as its slowest member.
 Therefore, someone who has episodes of cramps and other difficulties that accompany, would not be able to move as fast as their healthier female or the male counterparts.
-This may have been a major issue in the past---say a few decades ago or so---but is it now?
+This may have been an issue in the past---say a few decades ago or so---but is it now?

 This is an overlapping subtopic, and therefore, would be covered in little more detail in a while.
 Until then, here is a possible solution to this: let women be part of women-only groups and let them travel that way.
 In any case, every sensible woman knows what occurs when, and they can easily manage to plan their pilgrimage accordingly.
 But still, even if not, here is a solution.